rdeborja/ncov-archive/README.md

                         filename of output fasta
   -i INCLUDE, --include INCLUDE
-                        a list of samples to be included -c CONFIG, --config CONFIG
+                        a list of samples to be included -e EXCLUDE, --exclude EXCLUDE
+                        a list of samples to remove
+  -c CONFIG, --config CONFIG
                         YAML file containing GISAID run config
 ```